 She begins by riding alone at nights to the Tiran scout camps and burning their tents.
 Unfortunately, the urge to burn becomes stronger and stronger, and it takes more and more of her willpower to keep from burning constantly and at anyone or anything around her.
 Eventually, she breaks her first rule, and then the second.
 She is terrified of what she’s becoming, but cannot see any way of stopping it.
 How can she help her country without destroying herself and those she loves?

-This book is just phenomenal in every way.
-I can’t wait to read the next book in this series, called “River Secrets.”
+Enna Burning is just phenomenal in every way.
+I can’t wait to read the next book in this Books of Bayern series, called “River Secrets.”
 Bless good authors for writing more than one book.